Federated Prompt Learning for Weather Foundation Models on Devices: Preliminaries and Problem Formulation

-\paragraph{Spatial-temporal Federated Weather Forecasting.} For the task of spatial-temporal federated weather forecasting, each client holds a distinct dataset due to the complex location characteristics patterns, causing statistical heterogeneity.
-This makes typical FL unsuitable, and the task is updated to the PFL problem that solves the bi-level optimization below.
+\paragraph{On-device Weather Forecasting based on FL.} Each device\footnote{We take ``device(s)`` and ``client(s)`` to mean the same one.} possesses a local data varying location pattern, leading to statistical heterogeneity.
+Thus, we can define the task on-device weather forecasting as:

-where each client hold a personalized model parameterized by $v_i$, $w$ denotes the global model. $\gR(\cdot)$ is a regularization term.
-Most existing methods struggle to handle the heterogeneity of geographic settings and ignore that the spatial-temporal correlation is influenced by factors beyond geographic location.
-Therefore, regularization terms such as distance or similarity hard to optimize the personalized model parameters for each client.
-In addition, the need for real-time weather forecasting and extreme weather warnings emphasizes the importance of efficient knowledge sharing between the client and server.
-To address these issues, we propose spatial-temporal prompt learning that explores potential correlation among clients using lightweight personalized parameters.
+where the $D_k$ and $D_k'$ denote the input dataset and prediction in $k$-th client, respectively, and $f_k$ is the personalized model for $k$-th client.
+This makes vanilla FL that train an uniform model unsuitable, and the task is updated to the PFL problem that solves below bi-level optimization.